blayzestefaniak/pulumi-s3-event/README.md

 });
 ```

 8. Lastly, you can output resource values when you deploy them.
-A few are provided as samples, though not functionally critical in this case.
+A few outputs are provided as samples, though not functionally critical in this case.

 ```typescript
 ///////////////////////////////////